nstjean05/Obsidian-Vault/README.md

-//This is a collection of notes based off of CMPT 231 and other courses at TWU.
+//This is a collection of notes based off of and other courses at TWU.